jonklein/Psh/TomToDo.md

 To Do Still
 -----------
-- Make all instructions lower case.
-- Update README for lowercase instructions.

 - Implement input stack including the following instructions:
-1 input.makeinputsN - Creates N instructions called 'input.in0', 'input.in1', ..., 'input.in(N-1)'
-2 input.index - Pops n off of the integer stack and pushes input[n] onto corresponding stack.
+1 input.index - Pops n off of the integer stack and pushes input[n] onto corresponding stack.
 If integer stack is empty, acts as a no-op.
+2 input.makeinputsN - Creates N instructions called 'input.in0', 'input.in1', ..., 'input.in(N-1)'
 3 input.inall - For all n in 0 to input.size, push input[n] onto the corresponding stack.
 4 input.stackdepth - Puts size of stack on integer stack.